Manc/ical-gen/README.md

 - The way data is stored internally is different with an aim to be more efficient.
 - **ical-generator** always generates a UUID string for the `UID` property when a new event is created, which you can then override with a custom value.
 With **ical-gen** you must always provide your own `UID` value.
 If you really, really need a universally unique value that is always different whenever you render the event (which you shouldn’t), apply your own UUID method.
 - At least for now, this library is meant to be used in Node.js 11.15 or later, not in a browser environment.
+- The render function returns a Promise.
+This allows any component to do async stuff on the fly if needed without blocking.
+For example, to resolve time zone data more efficiently.

 ## Todo: